 In October 2015, OeEB invested EUR 10 million in the SANAD Fund for MSME.
 The fund contributes to strengthening micro, small and medium-sized enterprises (MSME) in North Africa and the Middle East (MENA).
-OeEB increased its commitment by EUR 15 million in November 2016 and by EUR 10 million in April 2020 as well as in August 2023.
+OeEB increased its commitment by EUR 15 million in November 2016 and by EUR 10 million in April 2020, as well as in August 2023.
 In December 2023, OeEB made another investment in the amount of EUR 5 million.

 |MENA (Middle East and Northern Africa)

 |Financial sector / Microfinance / SME

 OeEB's funds will be invested in SANAD's debt sub-fund to strengthen the fund's capital base and thus facilitate loans to local MSMEs.
 This helps strengthen the region's private sector and contributes to securing and creating jobs.